danodus/mdsynth/README.txt

 1. Overview
 ============================================================

-In its current state, the sound chip is a simple wave generator using a sigma-delta DAC and a numerically-controlled oscillator It integrates a 6809-based system with keyboard support and video display output.
-The conversion to MIDI pitch is currently done by the sound chip itself, but will eventually be done by the 6809-based system for flexibility.
+In its current state, the sound chip is a simple wave generator using a sigma-delta DAC and a numerically-controlled oscillator.
+It integrates a 6809-based system with keyboard support and video display output.
+The conversion from MIDI pitch to phase delta per clock with octave value is done by the 6809-based system for flexibility.
 Four types of waveform are available:
 	- Square
 	- Sawtooth